 Businesses should also consider implementing multi-factor authentication technologies such as DUO.
 This ensures users need more than just a password to have access to business accounts.
 This includes having multiple verification steps, such as a passcode sent to a mobile device.
 These security controls help to prevent attackers from accessing accounts, even if they do correctly guess a password.

 The final major threat facing small businesses is the insider threat.
 An insider threat is a risk to the organisation that is caused by the actions of employees, former employees, business contractors or associates.
-These actors can access critical data about your company & they can cause harmful effects through greed or malice, or simply through ignorance & carelessness.
+These actors can access critical data about your company and they can cause harmful effects through greed or malice, or simply through ignorance and carelessness.
 A 2019 report found out that 1,473 insiders caused branches.

 To block insider threats, small businesses need to ensure that they have a strong culture of security awareness within their organisation.
-This will help to stop insider threats caused by ignorance & help employees to spot early on when an attacker has compromised or is attempting to compromise company data.
+This will help to stop insider threats caused by ignorance and help employees to spot early on when an attacker has compromised or is attempting to compromise company data.